cmc-corpora/cmc-corpora.github.io/content/project/cmc-corpora2025/index.md

 all_day: true
 share: false
 ---
 The 12th International Conference on CMC and Social Media Corpora for the Humanities (CMC-Corpora) was held at the **University of Bayreuth**, Germany, on the **4th and 5th of September, 2025**, hosted by the Department of German (Applied) Linguistics.
 The submission deadline for short papers and abstracts was **28 May 2025**.
-For more information, please visit <https://www.cmc2025.uni-bayreuth.de/en/>.